-Let’s talk about afros, or better yet, let’s talk about short afro hairstyle for men to try out.
+Let’s talk about short afro hairstyles for men.
 You see, this particular Afro-American hairstyle is extremely versatile, and people don’t realize that.
-Which is why today we’re going to show 21 different, funky short afro hairstyles that you can try out.
-Trust us, you won’t get bored with these haircuts.
+This is why today we’re going to explore 21 funky short afro hairstyles.

-These are the most popular short afro looks for black men to rock this year and revamp their look.
+Below are the most popular afro looks for black men with short hair to revamp their look.

 Who said to get an afro you had to go big?
 This short haircut is also a great option for those black guys who can’t or don’t want to let their hair grow, not to mention, it brings out the natural shape of your curls.